sls-reference-architectures/event-bridge-test-stack/README.md

 First, do whatever is necessary to have CLI access to your AWS account (you can quickly verify this with `aws s3 ls` or similar).

-Next, update the bus name in **both** `serverless.yml` and `sendMessage.e2e.test.ts` (look for "your bus name" in the comment and replace the value below with, you know, your bus name).
-If you are not running in `us-east-1`, then also update the region in `sendMessage.e2e.test.ts`
+Next, update the bus name in **both** `serverless.yml` and `jest.setup.e2e.js` (look for "your bus name" in the comment and replace the value below with, you know, your bus name).
+If you are not running in `us-east-1`, then also update the region in the same file.